 Guidance as design principle

-No partner can achieve this alone.
+No single party can achieve this alone.

 The figure on the right — how to understand it